Michael Kleinberger: Program Manager

 What challenges you in your position?
 One of the biggest challenges for a Program Manager at APL is assembling a team with the necessary expertise.
 For an organization like APL, with over 4,000 highly skilled staff members, the real problem is not just finding someone with the right expertise but convincing them to work on your program rather than someone else’s.
 There are only so many experts around in novel technologies like adaptive laser optics or biomimetics.

 What advice would you give to a recent hire trying to learn the ropes?
 The best advice I can give to a recent hire is to keep your eyes open to the vast array of programs being performed across the Laboratory.
-Seek out opportunities to work with teams in other departments or business areas.
+Seek out opportunities to work with teams in other departments or mission areas.
 Offering your unique skills and a fresh perspective to a given problem can help maintain your level of excitement while possibly providing a creative new solution to the sponsor.